Life Insurance for Diabetics: How to Find the Right Policy

 Insurance companies will typically only approve Type 1 diabetics who:

 - Are not more than 50 pounds overweight based on clinical charts

 - Demonstrate well-controlled blood sugar (an A1C of 6.9 or lower)

 Some life insurance companies are much more lenient with applicants who can control their diabetes through diet and exercise and/or with an oral medication such as:

 - Metformin (Glucophage)

-When it comes to getting approved for life insurance, the older you were when you were diagnosed with diabetes, the better.
-Life insurance companies view diabetes as a progressive disease, meaning the longer you have it, the more susceptible you are to complications from the elevated blood sugar, and thus the more risky you are to insure.
+At What Age Were You Diagnosed?When it comes to getting approved for life insurance, the older you were when you were diagnosed with diabetes, the better.
+Life insurance companies view diabetes as a progressive disease, meaning the longer you have it, the more susceptible you are to complications from the elevated blood sugar.
+Therefore, the riskier you are to insure.

 See the chart below for average blood sugar to A1C comparisons.
 If you haven’t had your A1C tested in a while, this will give you a general idea of where you stand.

 What Are Your Height and Weight?Your current height and weight can also have an impact on life insurance for diabetics.
 In general, life insurance companies will not penalize someone for their build unless their height and weight are above the Standard rate class build tables used for underwriting.
 For example, a standard build for a male who is 5’10” is up to 234 pounds.